Building RPNCalc

-To build using Gradle, simply run the Gradle wrapper, and it will install what’s needed.
+To build using Gradle, on the command line, simply change into the RPNCalc root directory and run the Gradle wrapper.
+It will install what’s needed.

 ./gradlew shadowJar